 1. Help those with legitimate reasons to access the source code to do so more quickly.

-2. Highlight the insecurity of VBA macros, thereby encouraging programmers who want to protect their source code to use .NET addins or stand-alones instead. .NET programs can also be pirated, but the effort involved is vastly greater.
+2. Highlight the insecurity of VBA macros, thereby encouraging programmers who want to protect their source code to use .NET addins or stand-alones instead.

 How Macros Are Locked

 SolidWorks VBA macros (.swp), as you probably know, are binary (non-text) files.
 If you open the .swp in Notepad, you’ll mostly see characters and symbols with no obvious meaning.
 The key word is “mostly” because if you look carefully, you will run into some metadata written in English that looks something like this: